dosco/graphjin/docs/website/docs/security.md

 authenticated a session is created with the users ID.
 The session can either be stored in the users browser as a cookie, memcache or redis.
 If memcache or redis is used then a cookie is set in the users browser with just the session id.

-Super Graph can handle all these variations including the old and new session formats.
+GraphJin can handle all these variations including the old and new session formats.
 Just enable the right `auth` config based on how your rails app is configured.

 #### Cookie session store